Western use of the swastika in the early 20th century: Australia

 Sydney has two notable buildings using the swastika as an architectural element.
-The 1920s-era Dymocks Building in George Street, Sydney includes a multi-level shopping arcade, the tiled floors of which incorporate numerous left-facing swastikas.
-A brass explanatory sign, probably dating to World War II, is affixed to the wall near the elevator doors on each floor of the building, and refers to it as a "fylfot", emphasising that its use in the building pre-dates any Nazi connotations or usage.
+The 1920s-era Dymocks Building in George Street includes a multi-level shopping arcade, the tiled floors of which incorporate numerous left-facing swastikas.
+A brass explanatory sign is affixed to the wall near the elevator doors on each floor of the building, and refers to it as a "fylfot", emphasising that its use in the building pre-dates any Nazi connotations or usage.
 In nearby Circular Quay, the Customs House also has fylfot tiles in the front entrance area dating from the same period, with a plaque to explain the symbols.

 During World War I, Australia's 3rd Division led by John Monash took the swastika as its group sign to be used as identifying marks on vehicles and other equipment.

 South America

 Argentina

 Built in 1915, there are several columns at the train station of Retiro in Buenos Aires are decorated with joint swastikas.